Paramodular Abelian Varieties of Odd Conductor: Introduction

-\begin{Rem} \begin{enumerate}[i)] \item An $\go$-{\em paramodular} abelian variety is $\Q$-simple, is {\em not} of $\GL_2$-type and its Rosati involution acts trivially on $\go.$ \item A surface $A_{/\Q}$ with $\End_\Q A=\Z$ is paramodular, but $\End_{ \overline{\Q}} A$ may be larger.
+\begin{Rem} \begin{enumerate}[i)] \item An $\go$-type abelian variety with $\dim A=d$ has real multiplication and so, by \cite{KhW}, is a quotient of $J_0(N)$, the Jacobian of the modular curve $X_0(N),$ where $N$ is the {\em reduced} conductor. \item An $(\go,N)$-{\em paramodular} abelian variety is $\Q$-simple, is {\em not} of $\GL_2$-type and its Rosati involution acts trivially on $\go.$ \item A surface $A_{/\Q}$ is paramodular exactly when $\End_\Q A=\Z$, but $\End_{ \overline{\Q}} A$ might be larger.
 If $K$ is a quadratic field and $E_{\! /\!
-K}$ is an elliptic curve, not $K$-isogenous to its conjugate, then the Weil restriction $A=R_{K/\Q} E$ is an example. \item Let $A$ be $(\go,N)$-paramodular with $N$ {\em squarefree} and ${\mathcal A}$ its N\'eron model.
-Then $A$ is semistable by Lemma \ref{sqrfree}.
-If $p$ is a prime of bad reduction, there is an abelian variety $\cB_p$ and a torus $\cT_p$, both of dimension $d,$ such that \item If $A$ is semistable, all endomorphisms of $A$ are defined over $\Q$ (cf.\! \cite{Rib1}). \item If $O$ is a maximal order in $\Q\otimes \End_{\Q} A,$ some $\Q$-isogenous abelian variety $B$ has $\End_{\Q} B= O$ and a polarization with $O$-linear isogeny $\lambda: B\to \widehat{B}.$ \end{enumerate} \end{Rem}
+K}$ is an elliptic curve, not $K$-isogenous to its conjugate, then the Weil restriction $A=R_{K/\Q} E$ is paramodular. \end{enumerate} \end{Rem}

-\begin{Con} Let $f$ be a weight 2 newform for $K(N)$, not in the span of the Gritsenko lifts.
-Let $\go$ be the maximal order in the totally real number field $k_f$ generated by the Hecke eigenvalues of $f.$ Then there is an abelian variety $A_f$ of $(\go,N)$-paramodular type with $L(A_f,s)=\prod_{\sigma} L(f^{\sigma},s),$ where $\sigma$ runs through the embeddings of $k_f$ into $\R.$ Conversely, an abelian variety $A$ of $(\go,N)$-paramodular type should be isogenous to $A_f$ for a weight 2 non-lift newform $f$ on $K(N)$. \end{Con}
+Guided by the case of abelian varieties over $\Q$ with real multiplications, a more optimistic conjecture generalizing our earlier one is the following. \begin{Con} Let $f$ be a weight 2 non-lift for $K(N)$.
+Let $\go$ be the maximal order in the totally real number field $k_f$ generated by the Hecke eigenvalues of $f.$ Then there is an $(\go,N)$-paramodular abelian variety $A_f$ with $L(A_f,s)=\prod_{\sigma} L(f^{\sigma},s),$ where $\sigma$ runs through the embeddings of $k_f$ into $\R.$ Conversely, an abelian variety $A$ of $(\go,N)$-paramodular type should be isogenous to $A_f$ for a weight 2 non-lift newform $f$ on $K(N)$. \end{Con}

-Current technology might verify our conjecture for Weil restrictions of elliptic curves (cf.\! \cite{Tay2}) and surfaces with potential non-trivial endomorphisms (cf.\! \cite{SY}).
-In fact, \cite{JLR}\footnote{We thank Brooks Roberts for sending us this preprint upon receipt of our manuscript.} implies that if an elliptic curve over a real quadratic field is ``Hilbert modular", then its Weil restriction is paramodular of the predicted level (cf. App.
-B).
-It is also conceivable that Siegel modularity implies our precise paramodular conjecture.
+Current technology might verify our conjecture for Weil restrictions of elliptic curves (cf.\! \cite{Tay2}) and surfaces with $\End_{\overline{\Q}} A \supsetneq \Z.$ In fact, \cite{JLR}\footnote{We thank Brooks Roberts for sending us this preprint upon receipt of our manuscript.} implies that if an elliptic curve over a real quadratic field is ``Hilbert modular," then its Weil restriction is paramodular of the predicted level (see Appendix B).
+It is conceivable that our precise paramodular conjecture could be proved, assuming that the $L$-series of a paramodular surface is the $L$-series of a cuspidal automorphic representation of $\GS_4(\mathbb{A}_\Q).$

-To gain support for the conjectures on the arithmetic side, we must eliminate or ``rule out" reduced conductors $N$ for which no $(\go,N)$-paramodular variety $A$ exists and produce a member of each isogeny class for those that do.